nus-cs2103-AY2223S2/tp/docs/team/karen-lam.md

 ### Project: The Intern's Ship

-**The Intern's Ship (TinS)** is a desktop application for computing students looking for internships to more efficiently manage their numerous internship applications.
-Suited for fast typers, TinS uses a combination of Command Line Interface (CLI) to collect user inputs and Graphic User Interface (GUI) to display relevant information for ease of use.
+**The Intern's Ship (TinS)** is a desktop application for **internship-seeking university students** to more efficiently and conveniently manage, coordinate and keep track of their numerous internship applications.
+Despite being optimised for use via Command Line Interface (CLI), TinS also provides its user with a Graphical User Interface (GUI) to enable its users to navigate the application with ease.

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to view all internships.
+* **New Feature**: `list` Feature - Added the ability to view all internships.
     * What it does: allows the user to view all internships saved in TinS.
-Only internship position, company and unique auto-generated ID will be displayed
+Only internship position, company and associated tags are displayed in the List Panel.
     * Justification: This feature is vital for users to efficiently use TinS as it displays only essential information of all internship a user has, avoiding screen clutter.
     * Highlights: This enhancement affects existing commands.

-* **New Feature**:
+* **New Feature**: `clash` Feature
-    * to be added soon...
+    * What it does: finds all Events with clashes in timings

 * **Code contributed**: [link](https://github.com/Karen-Lam/tp)